 I wore dresses all. of. the. time.
 I read all of the verses in the Bible that backed up how a woman was to dress and how her relationship with her husband should be.

 I had not always worn dresses but wanted to follow Him with all my heart.
 I thought this was part of doing that!

-I have seen so many people ‘fall’ from the Lord because they were basing their diligence and desperation on the outward appearance.
+I have seen so many people ‘fall’ from the Lord because they were basing their pursuit of God on the outward appearance.

 You need a heart of diligence that is desperate for Jesus.

 Not diligence after a lifestyle that reflects holiness.

 Holiness is because Jesus has given you grace and is living IN and THROUGH your life.
 Your life is lost in Christ!

 A Heart After God